PraveenReddy2510/PraveenReddy2510/README.md

 ---

 ### 🧪 About Me
-- 🔍 3+ years of experience in **Software Testing** (Manual + Automation)
+- 🔍 4+ years of experience in **Software Testing** (Manual + Automation)
 - 💻 Proficient in **Java + Selenium**, **API Testing (Postman, Rest Assured)**, and **Database Testing (SQL)**
 - 🔄 Experienced in **Agile (Scrum)** methodologies
-- 🚀 Hands-on with **CI/CD** tools like Jenkins, GitHub Actions
+- 🚀 Hands-on with **CI/CD** tools like Jenkins,  Azure Devops
 - 🔐 Enthusiastic about **Test Automation**, **DevOps Integration**, and **Quality-first mindset**
-- 🧰 Tools I use: JIRA, TestNG, Maven, Git, GitHub, Docker, and more
+- 🧰 Tools I use: Java, Selenium, Cucumber, JIRA, TestNG, Maven, Git, GitHub, Docker, ADO Boards and more

 ---